KarimTamer74/quran_reels_app/README.md

 ---

-## What is QuranReels?
+## What is Quran Cuts?

-QuranReels is a Flutter application that lets users pick any Surah and Ayah range, choose from world-renowned reciters, select a visual template, and export a professional 9:16 vertical video — fully on-device, no backend required.
+Quran Cuts is a Flutter application that lets users pick any Surah and Ayah range, choose from world-renowned reciters, select a visual template, and export a professional 9:16 vertical video — fully on-device, no backend required.

 Built to solve a real problem: creating Quran recitation videos for social media is technically complex.
-QuranReels handles audio synchronization, Arabic text rendering, gradient backgrounds, and FFmpeg composition in a clean, guided flow.
+Quran Cuts handles audio synchronization, Arabic text rendering, gradient backgrounds, and FFmpeg composition in a clean, guided flow.

 ## 📱 User Flow
 ```